ramiroencinas/mini-http-cgi-server/README.md

 - run web-client in http://localhost:3000

-- enjoy ajax and CGI!
+- enjoy CGI and AJAX!

 NOTE: don't use in production environments!